-Sheepshead are quirky-looking fish with human-like teeth and black stripes that earned them the nickname "convict fish."
-They typically run 1-8 pounds and love hanging around barnacle-covered structures like docks, bridges, and reefs.
-Spring is prime time as they gather offshore to spawn.
-Sheepshead are notorious bait stealers, so you've got to be quick on the hook set.
-Use light tackle and drop your bait right next to pilings - they rarely stray far from cover.
-Fresh fiddler crabs or oysters are top baits.
-The fight isn't spectacular, but landing one takes skill.
-Anglers enjoy the challenge of outsmarting these wily fish.
-They're also excellent eating, with sweet, white meat.
-Here's a local tip: if allowed, try scraping some barnacles off the pilings to create a chum slick.
-That'll often bring sheepshead right to you.
+Sheepshead are quirky fish with a mouthful of human-like teeth and black stripes that earned them the nickname "convict fish."
+They typically run 1-8 pounds and love hanging around structures like docks, bridges, and reefs.
+February to April is prime time as they gather to spawn.
+These fish are tricky to catch - they're notorious bait stealers with a gentle bite.
+Get as close to the structure as you can and use light tackle.
+Let your bait hit bottom, then slowly bring it up to find where they're feeding.
+When you feel that nibble, set the hook hard.
+Fiddler crabs and shrimp are top baits.
+Sheepshead are prized for their sweet, white meat, but cleaning them can be a chore due to tough scales.
+Here's a local trick: if it's legal, try scraping some barnacles off the pilings to create a chum slick.
+It'll bring the sheepshead right to you.

 Vehicle Guest Capacity: 4